 - Transportation and logistics

 - Social and personal services

-Skills/Compétences Canada joined WorldSkills Americas as a member organization in 2010 and will be sending a WorldSkills Americas Canadian Team of 15 Canadian Competitors along with their trainers to this year’s Competition.
+Skills/Compétences Canada joined WorldSkills Americas as a member organization in 2010 and sent a WorldSkills Americas Canadian Team of 15 Canadian Competitors along with their trainers to the 2012 Competition.

-Skills/Compétences Canada has selected individuals from each province and territory who have participated at the 2012 Skills Canada National Competition to participate in this special event.
+Skills/Compétences Canada elected individuals from each province and territory who had competed at the 2012 Skills Canada National Competition to participate in this special event.